 I would try switching to a BB cream or using a different applicator for the foundation.
-Maybe see try rubbing it in with your fingertips to see if it goes on lighter.posted about 1 year ago
+Maybe see try rubbing it in with your fingertips to see if it goes on lighter.posted over 4 years ago

 I agree, maybe the BB cream is the best solution.
 Why don’t you just go to a drugstore and explain your problem?
-They’ll probably help you more than people here on Chictopia – I mean this is not a common problem and many people won’t know what to recommend you.posted about 1 year ago
+They’ll probably help you more than people here on Chictopia – I mean this is not a common problem and many people won’t know what to recommend you.posted over 4 years ago

 Second the BB cream, but avoid drugstore brands—I haven’t had any luck with them, plus they’re just repackaged tinted moisturizers.
 I’m using one by Skin79 which is specifically formulated for dry skin (gold).
 You could try Clinique’s foundations, as they are formulated for different skin types; this one seems to be for dry skin, but if I were you I’d go to a counter and have someone test it on you first.

 If a foundation formula is a little too thick, blend it with your favorite moisturizer—that should make it smoother/easier to apply. imo, the heavier the product, the more noticeable things like dry skin become.
-Also, make sure you don’t over-exfoliate.posted about 1 year ago
+Also, make sure you don’t over-exfoliate.posted over 4 years ago

 I have the same issue where my skin gets crazy dry in cold weather, I recently worked with this amazing makeup artist who did an olive oil and sugar scrub on the dry areas and told me to do it every 10 days. works like a charm!
-In the winter I generally switch to a different sunscreen (I like Alba’s very emollient sunscreen) because of the dewiness and wear a mineral powder on top. xoxoposted about 1 year ago
+In the winter I generally switch to a different sunscreen (I like Alba’s very emollient sunscreen) because of the dewiness and wear a mineral powder on top. xoxoposted over 4 years ago

 I’ve got the same problem.
 BB creams don’t work for me, as they’re still too dark.
 But I’m also using an oil (by Clarins, Huile Santal) for the dry areas on my skin.
 Works perfectly.
 I’ve also got a foundation by MAC now, but it’s not the powdery one.
 It’s studio sculpt, I had a try on the counter, it was the best choice.
-I also have very dry skin, especially in winter.posted about 1 year ago
+I also have very dry skin, especially in winter.posted over 4 years ago

 Yeah, I really reccomend BB creams.